🔀 Coming Soon to Linkilo — The Redirection Manager

 What you get

-Six things change the day you turn this on.
+Seven things change the day this lands.

 Site Scanner finds every post that still links to a redirected URL and lets you replace, unlink, or delete in bulk — with one-click undo.